robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![Dilbert Trust and stupidity](https://assets.amuniversal.com/c8253cc0db9a012e2fae00163e41dd5b)

 ???
 As usual, a bit of humor to kick-off the discussion.
 Trustworthiness, if evaluated properly, is asserted based on an investigative process.
-For example, clearing an individual for access to national security related projects involves collecting lot of background information and interviewing close relative and business associates.
+For example, clearing an individual for access to national security-related projects involves collecting a lot of background information and interviewing close relative and business associates.
 The investigation produces lots of evidence, which is then used by an authority to make a trust decision.

 ---
 class: middle